If you have chest pain or severe breathing difficulties you should dial 999 for an ambulance immediately.

 The Emergency Department (ED) at Dorset County Hospital provides a 24 hour service.

 The Emergency Department is for serious injuries and life threatening conditions.
-Please click here for more information about local services for less urgent treatment.
+Please click here for more information about local Minor Injuries Units and Weymouth Urgent Treatment Centre.

 What to expect from a visit to the ED

 Patients arriving by emergency ambulances and helicopters will obviously be assessed immediately and treatment commenced accordingly.

 If you arrive at the Emergency Department by yourself, not in an ambulance or helicopter as a result of calling emergency services, the receptionist will ask you a few questions.
 If you have any serious problems you will be taken to the ‘majors’ area immediately to receive treatment or if more appropriate, a nurse will be called to assess you.

 If you have a ‘minor’ injury you will be seen by one of our Nurse Practitioners or Casualty Doctors in the ‘see and treat’ area.
 The highly skilled and experienced minor injuries team can treat a wide range of injuries, from simple cuts to serious bone fractures, wounds and burns.

 You may be asked to take a seat in the waiting area until a doctor or Nurse Practitioner can assess or treat you.
 We will endeavour to see you as soon as is feasibly possible.
 We aim to admit, transfer or discharge all patients within four hours of them arriving in the ED.
 We are currently seeing 96% of people within four hours and are constantly striving to improve.